octobercms/docs/backend-forms.md

 <a name="widget-relation" class="anchor" href="#widget-relation"></a>
 ### Relation

 `relation` - renders either a dropdown or checkbox list according to the field relation type.
+Singular relationships display a dropdown, multiple relationships display a checkbox list.

     categories:
         label: Categories
         type: relation
+        nameFrom: title

 Option  | Description
 ------------- | -------------
-**nameColumn** | the column name to use in the relation used for displaying the name.
+**nameFrom** | the column name to use in the relation used for displaying the name.
+Default: name.
+**descriptionFrom** | the column name to use in the relation used for displaying a description (optional).
+Default: description.
 **emptyOption** | text to display when there is no available selections.

 <a name="form-views" class="anchor" href="#form-views"></a>